adrmckinney/go-notes/README.md

 ## Getting Started

 ### Prerequisites
-- Go installed on your machine (version 1.18 or higher).
-- Docker installed (if using Docker).
+- Docker installed.
-- Docker Compose installed (if using Docker).
+- Docker Compose installed.
-- Postman or any other API testing tool.
+- Postman or any other API tool.
 ---

 ### Get the app